 Each individual can customise their sleep hygiene routines to meet their needs.
 You can use this opportunity to develop healthy habits that will help you get a good sleep at night.
 Continue to read this blog to learn more about sleep hygiene.

-Why proper sleep hygiene is crucial?
+Why is sleep hygiene is crucial?

 Healthy sleep is crucial for both physical and mental well-being, enhancing performance and general quality of life.
 Better sleep can be beneficial for everyone, from young children to elderly people.
 Good sleep hygiene can play a significant role in attaining quality of life.